dtwrks/elm-book/README.md

 ## Showcase stateful widgets

 Sometimes it's useful to display a complex component so people can understand how it works on an isolated environment, not only see their possible static states.
 But how to accomplish this with Elm's static typing?
-Simply provide your own custom "state" that can be used and updated by your own elements.
+Simply provide your own custom "state" that can be used and updated by your own components.

     type alias MyState =
         { input : String, counter : Int }